aristofun/ansible-rails-books/README.md

 # How to

-You need [ansible 2.6 installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your provisioning machine (your computer).
+You need [ansible 2.6 installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your provisioning machine (your laptop).

 ### 1. Copy

 Copy `.ansible/`, `ansible.cfg` to your rails app folder or separate folder.
-Rails `database.yml`, `secrets.yml` are expected to be in their default locations (configurable).
+Rails' `database.yml`, `secrets.yml` are expected to be in their default locations (configurable).

 ### 2. Configuration

 Editing config files before running the scripts is all you have to do, but you have to do it.

 `ansible.cfg` — ansible environment, edit paths if neccessary
-`.ansible/hosts.yml` — the list of your servers to provision `.ansible/group_vars/*.yml` — **main configs** defining what will be actually going on
+`.ansible/hosts.yml` — your server hosts to provision `.ansible/group_vars/*.yml` — **main configs** defining what will be actually going on

 *group_vars/*.yml* filename == hosts group in *hosts.yml*